ngoriyasjil/IthkuilGloss/resources/help.md

   - **?ej**: checks a text for violations of External Juncture (Sec.
 1.5)
   - **?whosacutebot**: tells the bot that it is such a cute bot

-You can delete a message by the bot that is a reply to you by reacting to it with an ``:x:`` emoji.
+If you edit or delete your message within a minute of posting it, the bot's reply will also be edited or deleted.
+You can also delete a message by the bot that is a reply to you (or where the original message is deleted) by reacting to it with an ``:x:`` emoji.

 Formatting details:
   - Bold text in place of a root/affix means that it was not found in the current database